 - Must demonstrate that refusal of admission to U.S. would result in extreme hardship to the family member

 Persons are ineligible if they have applied for adjustment of status to become a lawful permanent resident or have scheduled an interview with the U.S. Consulate or Embassy in their home country.
 Those who have a final order of removal or have had their removal order reinstated are also disqualified.
 If you have an extenuating circumstance, then you may be able to get a waiver.
 Talk to a Columbus immigration attorney at our firm who can assist you through the process.

 Legal Counsel From A Skilled Immigration Attorney

 Those who are facing immigration issues should turn to the experienced Ohio immigration lawyers at Bartell Georgalas & Juarez They serve clients in Columbus, Cleveland, Cincinnati, and the rest of the state, making sure that Ohio residents have the best possible representation.
 We have over a decade of experience in dealing with immigration issues of all kinds.

 This area of law can be extremely complex and constantly changing, so please get in touch with our firm before taking any action.
 We are available at any time of day or night, and we can even come to you!
-Contact our office to take advantage of your free initial consultation.
+Call us at 888-810-2904 or via email to take advantage of your free initial consultation.